 An incident report is written when an incident takes place regardless if damages were made to properties.
 But if there are damages, then the incident report will be accompanied by a damage report to document what, when, and how the damages were incurred, how much damage was made, and which circumstances caused the damage.
+You may also see report samples.

 In businesses, these incident and damage reports are then gathered by the management for document or recording purposes and will only be brought up again once the need to write an annual report calls for it.
 That is the time when all data for those who have committed incidents and damages are displayed and evaluated.